-Just outside Biescas on the way to Ara and Ordesa is the pretty little village of Gavín at an altitude of 974 metres.
-The village was almost totally destroyed during the Civil War but has been rebuilt and still has all the hallmarks of a traditional mountain town.
+Just outside Biescas on the way to Ara Valley and Ordesa National Park is the pretty little village of Gavín at an altitude of 974 metres.
+The village was almost totally destroyed during the Spanish Civil War but has been rebuilt and still has all the hallmarks of a traditional mountain town.

 Nearby the hermitage of San Bartolomé can be seen.
 It dates back to the end of the 10th century.
 The tower has metal arches on the windows with rosettes and masonry that make it one of the most important examples of Serrablo Art.

-Sports and Leisure Facilities: Swimming Pool (for adults and kids) Fronton
+Swimming Pool (for adults and kids) and fronton.

-Architecture Route: San Pelay monastery 11thC and San Bartolomé 10thC
+San Pelay Monastery from the 11thC and San Bartolomé Hermitage from the 10thC.